clewisdavis/The-Joy-of-React/course-notes.md

 ```

-- The point is, React is going to envoke the `App()` function, everytime we trigger a re-render.
+- The point is, React is going to evoke the `App()` function, every time we trigger a re-render.
-- Everytime you re-render, it's like a timeline, a snapshot of that component.
+- every time you re-render, it's like a timeline, a snapshot of that component.
-- The variable neeeds to be defined within the component, so every instance can have it's own dynamic state.
+- The variable needs to be defined within the component, so every instance can have it's own dynamic state.

-- React exist in the confines of JS, and if we define a variable within a component/function, then that variable will be re-initialized everytime we call the function.
+- React exist in the confines of JS, and if we define a variable within a component/function, then that variable will be re-initialized every time we call the function.

 ```JAVASCRIPT
 function App() {